Grivn/phalanx/README.md

 ### Overview

 ### Roles
-#### Client
+#### Proposer
-The client would like to execute *command* should broadcast it to all the replicas.
+The proposer would like to generate *command* with the transactions it has received.

 #### Replica
-Every replica in phalanx cluster should maintain a *selfish-order* for the commands received from clients.
+Each replica in phalanx cluster has a *private-order* for the commands.
-The replica itself should be responsible for the *selfish-order* that there wouldn't be any byzantine problems on it.

-### RBC
-A protocol to make sure the command from client could be sent for all the phalanx replicas.
+The private-order could be different from each other.

-### Selfish-Order Protocol
+### Private-Order Protocol
 We can regard it as a fixed-leader BFT cluster in which we use a byzantine quorum system here to detect *fork-attack*.

 #### Pre-Order
 While receiving a command from clients, the replica will assign a specific sequence number for it and generate pre-order to notify other participants.
-- <PRE-ORDER i, n, d, command-d, t>
+- <PRE-ORDER i, n, d, command-d, pre-d, t>

 #### Vote
 While receiving a pre-order from other replica, verify it according to sequence number.